janellewong/StreetEats/README.md

 ---
 ### Testing
-The project has a linter check over our code when someone makes a pull request to ensure optimal execution at all points.
+A linter check over the code occurs when someone makes a pull request to ensure optimal execution at all points.

 ---
 ### Challenges and Solutions